larizaj/grimmat-scripts/README.md

 ### Contributors

-Everyone is wellcome, just specify the piece of software is intedend for installing and make a Pull Request.
+Just specify the piece of software is intended for installing and make your PR (pull request).